Kihansi Spray Toad

 Trends and Threats

-Factors also associated with the population crash are chytrid fungus (Batrachochytrium dendrobatidis) and pesticides used upstream, but these factors are considered secondary to the effects of the dam cutting off the waterfall spray.
-These topics are discussed in Quinn et al. (2005) and summarized in Krajik (2006).
+Factors also associated with the population crash are chytrid fungus (Batrachochytrium dendrobatidis) and pesticides used upstream, but these factors are considered secondary to the effects of the dam cutting off the waterfall spray (Quinn et al. 2005, Krajik 2006).

 Relation to Humans